-The most obvious obstacle for modernizing legacy applications is the inability of an organization to provide the foundational elements such as infrastructure and frameworks for continuous delivery etc. that are needed for containerization and automation.
+The most obvious obstacle for modernizing legacy applications as part of cloud native development services is the inability of an organization to provide the foundational elements such as infrastructure and frameworks for continuous delivery etc. that are needed for containerization and automation.
 Organizations must be aware of their systems’ strengths and capabilities in order to modernize seamlessly.
 IT Modernization might sound like an easy task, but there are a lot of factors that decide the outcome.
 Not all technologies are suitable for all businesses and it is important for them to choose the right one to achieve their business goals.
 Modernization must always be a means to an end because adopting new technologies should positively transform the business of the organization.
-A study conducted in 2019 states that around 40% of IT budgets are spent on IT modernization initiatives.
+A study conducted in 2019 stated that around 40% of IT budgets are spent on IT modernization initiatives.
 This is because building a continuous integration and continuous delivery (CI/CD) framework is a priority for organizations that are in the early stages of IT modernization.
 Organizations cite IT silos, lack of governance and compliance procedures, gaps in skills and budget constraints as the top challenges to IT modernization.
 These challenges point to some key factors that organizations must address while considering modernization of legacy systems.

 Migration tools must be compatible with the current technology

 Modernization of legacy systems is not a simple task.
-Therefore it is important for businesses to do a thorough analysis and make sure the task will be profitable in the future.
+Therefore, it is important for businesses to do a thorough analysis and make sure the task will be profitable in the future.
 Any investment done by an organization must be compatible with the long and short-term business goals.
 Calculating the Return On Investment is an objective approach to make decisions.
 The decision to modernize legacy systems involves taking into account factors such as needs of the company, cloud compliance, and the risks and constraints.
 Aspire has developed a simple ROI calculator for companies that are in a dilemma as to whether modernizing or not.
 It will help you assess your situation and make appropriate decisions.

 “Maintaining legacy systems” costs more than “Modernizing legacy systems”.
 Large organizations usually spend a fortune on just maintaining legacy systems.
 This is because they were built for needs that are no longer relevant.
 In an effort to modernize, organizations must refrain from replacing their entire IT infrastructure.
 Instead, they must resort to only modernizing applications that are deemed critical to business.
 Doing so will save them a lot of time and resources.